 We encourage you to return the application, even if you don’t see the poodle or mix you are seeking, so we can place you on our waiting list and contact you when the dog you seek comes into our program.
 We are always receiving new dogs, calls from people who can no longer keep their dogs, and may know of someone else or another organization who has a dog that you seek and can also refer you to them if we have your application on file.
 We have provided 100% of the people formerly on our waiting list with a wonderful family member!

-We were created to rescue, rehabilitate, and provide sanctuary for unwanted poodles, poodle mixes, and other animals as resources allow.
+We were created to rescue, rehabilitate, and provide sanctuary for unwanted poodles, poodle mixes, and other breeds and animals as resources allow.
 Once these poodles have been properly rehabilitated and trained, our goal is to adopt them into appropriate, loving, and responsible “forever” homes located in the state of Georgia.
 We vet, vaccinate, spay/neuter all animals shortly after arrival when needed as long as they are medically fit to undergo the surgery.
-Our policy requires us to conduct meet and greets with the dogs and their potential new owners at their home.
-We do not adopt out of state at this point in time unless you are willing to abide by our out-of-state policy as stated below.
+We even socialize our dogs with other dogs and with people.
+We are no kill.
+Our policy requires us to conduct meet and greets with the dogs and their potential new owners first so all can concur on a good match.
+We do not adopt out of state.
 Also, we do not adopt to families with children under the age of 10 for the safety of the children and for the safety of the dogs.

 We do the work for you!
 We are looking for a certain lifestyle for the dogs we adopt out.
 We want our adopted dogs to be adopted into their forever homes on the first adoption and not be bounced around from home to home, as they are already coming from at least three to four different places by the time they are adopted from you (the home they came from, an animal control or other facility, our shelter and your home.).
 We do everything we possibly can to help ensure our dogs receive a good chance of being adopted into their “forever” homes.
 We are the first rescue organization that we know of that commits to providing ALL of the following to dogs adopted from us: training in a home environment in basic obedience, socialization, housetraining and acclimation to a home environment, how to walk on a leash, pack leadership protocols (with instructions to the lucky new owners), up-to-date vaccinations, spaying/neutering, and microchipping.
 Adoption donations/can range up to $500 per dog, with an occasional dog outside this price range, which allows our organization to continue feeding, housing, training and providing medical and nutritional care for the poodles, especially for those poodles that will most likely be with us for the rest of their lives due to their age or other issues.
 The adoption donation/fee also includes a free one-year membership in Georgia Poodle Club Incorporated and lifetime discounted dog boarding at the exclusive Blue Willow Farm as space allows.
 All dogs are in a home environment and are allowed to run and play outside in the sunshine and on real grass several times per day and evening.